CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2022/conference_home.md

 >To attend, please [register here](/conference/2022/CppIndiaCon-reg-form/){:target="_blank"}.

-### Platform
+### Platform and Format

+This will be an **online conference**.
 We are exploring the platform for the conference.
 Stay tuned to get updates.

 ### Schedule